Shiba Inu Price – How Much Do They Cost & Why?Last updated: by Jessi Larson

 The Shiba Inu is a spirited, independent dog with a brilliant mind and an adorable appearance.
 If you want one of these pups, one of your first questions may be, “What is the Shiba Inu price?”

 That’s an excellent question and something to certainly explore before you make any commitments.
-First, let’s look at the initial Shiba Inu price and what you’ll have to pay to buy or adopt a dog.
-Then we’ll go through all the additional expenses, from food to vet bills and more.
+First, let’s look at the initial Shiba Inu price and then go through all the additional expenses, from food to vet bills and more.

 As with anything, the cost of the Shiba Inu varies.
 On average, however, you can expect to pay between $1,200-$2,500 for this breed.